hawaSylla/LitehouseBeta/README.md

 # litehouse_app

-A new Flutter project.
+A new Flutter project for LiteHouse

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for LiteHouse, The Mentorship Application

+### Extra Stuff for Fluuter Projects that is added by default:

 A few resources to get you started if this is your first Flutter project: